 When does Fifth Grade Strings start?

-Classes will begin the second week of school.
+Classes will begin the third week of school.

 Where are classes held?

-Fifth Grade Strings classes are held at school twice a week, during the school day.
+Fifth Grade Strings classes are held at school twice a week, during the school day (usually during specialist time).

 Do classes cost anything?